ericfinster/opetopes/README.md

-# ocaml-opetopes
+# opetopes

-Opetopes in ocaml
+An implementation of opetopes in ocaml